vodquang96/django-anymail/docs/esps/mailgun.rst

   the message to send, so it won't be present in your Mailgun API logs or the metadata that is sent to tracking webhooks.)

+**Additional limitations on merge_data with template_id**
+  If you are using Mailgun's stored handlebars templates (Anymail's :attr:`~anymail.message.AnymailMessage.template_id`), :attr:`~anymail.message.AnymailMessage.merge_data` cannot contain complex types or have any keys that conflict with :attr:`~anymail.message.AnymailMessage.metadata`.
+See :ref:`mailgun-template-limitations` below for more details.

 **merge_metadata values default to empty string**
   If you use Anymail's :attr:`~anymail.message.AnymailMessage.merge_metadata` feature, and you supply metadata keys for some recipients but not others, Anymail will first